APU Vs. CPU Which Performs Better? [iGPU worth your Money?]

 Which One is Better?
 APU or CPU+GPU Combo?

-Intel CPUs arrive with multiple cores, some of the cores are efficient cores to handle the normal workload, and others titled high-performance cores are responsible when a heavy workload is required.apu-or-cpu-gpu
+Intel CPUs arrive with multiple cores; some are efficient cores to handle the normal workload, and others, titled high-performance cores, are responsible when a heavy workload is required.

 It’s quite simple that a dedicated GPU has a separate VRM section, cooling system, VRAM, and so on to support higher GPU-intensive tasks.

-Choose wisely what is the limit of your workload and elect which one to buy.
+Wisely Choose the limit of your workload and select which one to buy.

 Is APU Replacing GPU?